DiscoveryDNA/neutral_sequence_generator/README.md

 ## control_seqs

+-Motifs used (in order): hb, bcd, cad, gt.

 There are three different types of control sequences:
 - There are 500 random sequence files that were generated with no TFBS motifs.
 These are the neutral_XXX.fa files.